Although there have never been more eCommerce platforms on the market, there are still a lot of reasons to love Shopify.

 To get you started, I’ll give you a handful of examples that I know have worked for our clients.

-Allow for Product Reviews
+Allow for Product Reviews to Show Social Proof

 Nothing instills confidence in customers as much as seeing that other customers who bought a product absolutely loved it.
-An amazing 91% of shoppers read online reviews and – maybe even more astounding – 84% trust them as much as they would the words from an actual friend.
+An amazing91% of shoppers read online reviews and – maybe even more astounding – 84% trust them as much as they would the words from an actual friend.

 If you’re looking for inspiration, you don’t need to look any further than the largest retailer in the world: